achar919/samsung-riscv/README.md

 ## 📌Task 5<br>
 ### Smart Environmental Monitoring Station with Temperature & Humidity Sensor (IOT CLOUD)<br>
 ### Overview:<br>
 This project focuses on creating a basic environmental monitoring station using the VSDSquadron Mini and a combined temperature and humidity sensor (e.g., DHT11, ESP32).
-The system will continuously monitor and log temperature and humidity data, which can be used to analyze environmental trends, track weather patterns, or simply observe indoor/outdoor conditions.
+The system will continuously monitor and log temperature and humidity data, which can be used to analyze environmental trends, track weather patterns, or simply observe indoor/outdoor conditions.<br>
+### Components Required
+<li>VSDSquadron Mini<br>
+<li>DHT11 SENSOR<br>
+<li>ESP32 Nodemcu<br>
+<li>jumpers<br>